Deep sleeping the Raspberry Pico with Micropython

 The precise behaviour and power-saving capabilities of lightsleep and deepsleep is highly dependent on the underlying hardware

-Which means that with a single command, machine.deepsleep they must be able to implement similar behavior across a wide number of boards.
+they must be able to implement similar behavior across a wide number of boards.

-Currently when machine.deepsleep is utilized on the Pico, the board sleeps and will then reset.
-If you have uploaded your Python main script file as main.py, the board will restart after sleeping and once again begin executing your code, until it sleeps once more (if that code path is triggered).
+, the board will restart after sleeping and once again begin executing your code, until it sleeps once more (if that code path is triggered).

-The power consumption was measured during this sleep state and unfortunately on the Pico it still pulls 25.6mA (at least on the board used and with the ambient conditions for this particular test).
+The power consumption was measured during this sleep state and unfortunately on the Pico it still pulls 25.6mA

 Dormant Sleep mode on the Pico

-After a quick look around for a solution, it appears tomjorquera has done the hard work already and has been able to demonstrate how the dormant mode can be utilized from within Micropython.
+has done the hard work already and has been able to demonstrate how the dormant mode can be utilized from within Micropython.
 Unfortunately you need an external trigger as described here to bring your Pico back out of deep sleep.
-If you have an DS3231 handy it’s certainly a good option and is the lowest sleep state available drawing 0.8mA.
+If you have an DS3231

 Sleep mode on the Pico

 The simplest method however is to make use of the internal real time clock as demonstrated, as no external modules are required.
 We ask the Pico to sleep and then awake again after some time has past.
-This draws around 1.3mA.
+This draws around 1.3mA

 As discussed in this reply, Circuitpython, an alternative to Micropython does appear to support waking from the RTC.
 The following code was tested: